-Managing Director, UF Center for Public Interest Communications; Lecture, UF Department of Journalism
+Managing Director, UF Center for Public Interest Communications; Lecturer, UF Department of Journalism